NathanSepul/flutter_ci_appollo/README.md

 Now that all is configured you doens't need to do anything else.
 The previous worflow is call on each push no matter the branch because we specify *on: ['push']*.
-However the last job is cald only if there are a push on *production* branch
+However the last job is call only if there are a push on *production* branch and the second job isn't call in this case.

 <h3>View the actions</h3>